apache/spark/docs/sql-programming-guide.md

 </div>

-It is possible to use both partitions and buckets for a single table:
+It is possible to use both partitioning and bucketing for a single table:

 <div class="codetabs">